Code of Conduct

 Theft, negligent, intentional, or accidental damage to personal or College property is prohibited, as is possession of stolen property.
 Restitution may be charged to the appropriate individual(s) and may warrant a referral to the student conduct process.
 In the event that damage occurs in a residence-hall common space for which no one assumes responsibility, restitution may be divided equally among all residents of that hall.
 Administrative fees may be added if students do not comply by the end of the semester.

-For damage that occurs during a student event for which no individual student(s) accept(s) responsibility, the sponsoring students and/or organizations may be held accountable for restitution for replacement or repair of the damaged property and may be subject to further referrals to the student conduct process
+For damage that occurs during a student event for which no individual student(s) accept responsibility, the sponsoring students and/or organizations may be held accountable for restitution for replacement or repair of the damaged property and may be subject to further referrals to the student conduct process.

 Unauthorized Entry or Access

-Unauthorized entry into or presence within any College buildings or areas, including but not limited to athletic facilities, construction sites, even when unlocked, is prohibited.
+Unauthorized entry into or presence within any College buildings or areas, including, but not limited to, athletic facilities, construction sites, even when unlocked, is prohibited.
 Climbing on any College building or College-owned structure or being present on building roofs is prohibited without authorization.
 Tampering with locks to College buildings, unauthorized possession or use of College keys, and alteration or duplication of College keys is against College policy.

 Swarthmore OneCards are not transferable.
 Loaning your OneCard to another individual to enable their unauthorized access is prohibited.
 Misused OneCards will be confiscated and returned to the owner only on application to the Student Life division.
 Participation in any of these activities may subject a student to fines and/or a referral to the student conduct process.

-Unauthorized Use of College Resources and College Services
+Unauthorized Use of College Resources and Services

 The unauthorized use of College resources is prohibited.
 The use of any College resources to support or enable violations of College policy is also prohibited.
-College resources means all College property, including but not limited to College buildings, spaces and grounds, College financial accounts and assets, College documents and records, College electronic/computer systems and networks, and College furnishings, equipment and materials.
+College resources mean all College property, including but not limited to College buildings, spaces and grounds, College financial accounts and assets, College documents and records, College electronic/computer systems and networks, and College furnishings, equipment and materials.

 Encampments on and occupation of any College facilities, spaces or grounds is prohibited.